 With an increased demand for the water cart, Barefoot Initiative commissioned and trained employees from a local garage over 3 consecutive years on how to make the water cart.
-Additionally we took women from the committee to the garage so that they new where to go for maintenance and if individuals wanted to save and purchase their own cart they now have a local supplier.
+Additionally we took women from the committee to the garage so that they knew where to go for maintenance and if individuals wanted to save and purchase their own cart they now have a local supplier.

-As of November 2016, there were a total of 97 water carts in the Yooren community.
 With the introduction of the water carts, the men of the community now partake in collecting water for the household, thus breaking the traditional role in Afar society where in the past this chore has been seen solely as belonging to women and children.

 If you would like to make a donation towards the Water Cart Project, please follow this link.
 All donations made to this project will see 100% of every dollar go directly to the community to pay for new water carts.

 The water carts remain highly valuable to the community.
 Women without a water cart make 6 trips a day to collect water for their house hold, appose to only 2 trips a day for women who use a water cart.
 Women collect 5 ETB per month from those who use the carts for maintenance.

 ONE WATER CART COSTS $110 AUD.